mswann78/mswann-resume/README.md

 ## Education:
 The Unix Workbench certificate, John Hopkins University (via Coursera)\
+The Ultimate MySQL Bootcamp: Go from SQL Beginner to Expert (via Udemy)\
 Technical Writing certificate (110 hours of coursework), Bellevue College\
 Bachelor of Science in Journalism with High Honors, University of Florida